Updated: December 2021

-History of the establishment of IMAN at National level
+History of the establishment of IMAN at the National level

 The Islamic Medical Association of Nigeria (IMAN) was born on 1st August 1988 when the founding fathers held the first preterm meeting at Doctor`s Resident in Jeddah Kingdom of Saudi Arabia when they participated in that year`s Hajj operation.
 Participants at that meeting are: